kebaldwi/ansible_lab_v1/LabFlow.md

 ```
 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#

+After a successful run of this playbook, we should see four new files in the review_configs directory.
+Take a moment to review the rendered configurations.
+As you can see, variables defined in the Jinja2 template have been replaced with values from both the host_vars and group_vars files.

+Now we are almost ready to review and run our configuration playbooks, but before that, let's briefly review the concept of Ansible Roles.

 ### Ansible Roles

-Let's briefly touch on Ansible Roles.
-Roles allow for the modularization and re-use of Ansible tasks, variables and other dependencies that can be loaded into a playbook.
+Ansible Roles allow for the modularization and re-use of Ansible tasks, variables and other dependencies that can be loaded into a playbook.
 See the documentation on [Ansible Roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html).
 For our work today, we will be using the [ansible-pyats](https://github.com/CiscoDevNet/ansible-pyats) role so that we can make use of the pyats_parse_command module and genie_config_diff filter when running our configuration playbooks.

 Roles can be installed by running `ansible-galaxy install role.name` and a new role can be created with the correct directory structure by running `ansible-galaxy init mynewrole`